 How to Freeze Raspberries & More for Fresh Berries All Year

-Can you freeze raspberries?
+Can you freeze fresh raspberries?

 Equipment